 Generally, a secured creditor that forecloses on collateral takes the collateral 'as it is' with any potential liabilities against which the collateral is subject.
 This is particularly the case in the event of appropriation and realisation of the assets subject to the security.
-As the security is generally in rem, all liabilities follow the collateral.
+The security being customarily in rem, all liabilities follow the collateral.